acemielektron/fddEMU/README.md

 <br><br>
 **Limitations**
 <br>
+* fddEMU is not an cycle exact floppy emulator, it is more of a hack but it works because floppy controller integrated circuits have sensible timeouts and we take advantage of that
 * Uses raw floppy images (images prepared with dd or rawread) does not require or use a MFM file.
 Converts raw image sectors to MFM on the fly using [ArduinoFDC](https://github.com/dhansel/ArduinoFDC) library.
 * fddEMU supports fixed sector size of 512 bytes, other sector sizes are not supported
 * Requires a Floppy Drive Controller (FDC) on the PC side to communicate so it probably wont work with an Amiga.